-It is reiterated that Site Layout Alternative 2 (Figure 4.5) is the preferred turbine layout design applied for in this EIR.
-The precise coordinates may be subject to minor adjustments once detailed engineering has been completed as mentioned in Section 4.2.
-Any revision of the design would, however, be strictly within the allowable zones prescribed by the sensitivity zoning undertaken in this EIR.
+It is reiterated that Layout Alternative 2 is the preferred and final turbine layout design applied for in this EIR.
+The precise coordinates may be subject to minor adjustments of approximately 50 m once detailed engineering has been completed as mentioned in Section 4.5.2.
+Any unforeseen revision of the design which would impose changes larger than 50 m would be within the allowable zones prescribed by the sensitivity zoning undertaken in this EIR.